 Chief Justice Roberts also stated that the reasons to overturn precedent are insufficient and argued that this was a matter for Congress.

 Affiliate Nexus Tax

-Some states have passed or are in the process of passing laws that broaden the definition of nexus to include affiliate marketers.
-Affiliate nexus tax laws (also called "Advertising Tax" or "Amazon Tax") require businesses to pay sales tax on orders shipped to states where it has an established presence of affiliate marketers.
+Prior to the 2018 ruling, some states had passed or were in the process of passing laws that broaden the definition of nexus to include affiliate marketers.
+Affiliate nexus tax laws (also called “Advertising Tax” or “Amazon Tax”) required businesses to pay sales tax on orders shipped to states where it has an established presence of affiliate marketers.

 Affiliate tax nexus laws have been met with fierce opposition from industry groups like the Performance Marketing Association and online retailers like Amazon.com and Overstock.com that have ended affiliate programs in states with affiliate nexus laws such as Connecticut.

 The ruling in South Dakota v.
 Wayfair may render affiliate nexus tax requirements unnecessary, however, we’re preserving the following section on affiliate nexus laws for historical reference.

 The following is a list of states that have current, pending or repealed laws pertaining to affiliate nexus.
 Quite a few states are in the process of enacting or even repealing such laws, so be sure to check with a tax professional in your state regarding your business’s current tax responsibilities.

 The Performance Marketing Association also has a list showing the status of affiliate nexus laws by state.